 Former trustee and longtime tournament committee member Gail Paine said that originally, the focus of the fundraising was on hospital equipment.

 "When we started out, it was specifically to raise funds that were needed but which were not included in the hospital budget.
-One year, I remember one year the doctors needed to expand the hospital medical library.
+I remember one year the doctors needed to expand the hospital medical library.
 In those days, no one had iPads, so I remember (former longtime hospital executive director Gary Poquette) was very happy that we could do that," said Paine.
 "I think the first year we bought an Isolette, an incubator for premature infants.
 Another year, we bought defibrillators to be placed in schools and public places in the valley."

 Diane Snow, MD – former president of Memorial’s Medical staff; with Dr. Alan Goldenhar